Deliverables

 The turnaround problem assembly creates

+One consulting partner I work with set a target of shortening lead time to two weeks: one week for discovery and one week for solutions.
 That's a tight, professional timeline.
 And it only holds when the solutions week is spent on analysis and presentation, not formatting.
-Every hour spent on assembly in that second week is an hour borrowed from the quality of the diagnosis itself.
+Every hour the lead consultant spends on assembly in that second week is an hour borrowed from the quality of the diagnosis itself.

 When clients start asking for status updates before the deliverable is ready, the turnaround problem has already become a relationship problem.
-They're not questioning your expertise.
+They're not questioning your firm's expertise.
 They're experiencing your operational bottleneck.

 What Server-Side PDF Generation Actually Changes